 12. Encoder-Decoder Models#

 A great many models in machine learning build on the Encoder-Decoder paradigm, but what is the intuition behind said paradigm?
-The core intuition is that while our original data may be high-dimensional, a good prediction only depends on a few key sub-dimensions of the original data, and as such we are able to dimensionally reduce our original data through an Encoder before predicting or reconstructing our data onto the original data-plane with the Decoder.
+The core intuition is that while our original data may be high-dimensional, a good prediction only depends on a few key sub-dimensions of the original data, and as such, we can dimensionally reduce our original data through an Encoder before predicting or reconstructing our data onto the original data-plane with the Decoder.

-The precursor to this paradigm is the realization which parameters/variables of our data are actually relevant.
-For this purpose we look at its roots in computational linear algebra beginning with the Singular Value Decomposition to build towards the Principal Component Analysis, which subsequently feeds into Autoencoder which are epitome of the Encoder-Decoder paradigm and build on the key insights from the Principal Component Analysis.
+The precursor to this paradigm is the realization of which parameters/variables of our data are actually relevant.
+For this purpose, we look at its roots in computational linear algebra, beginning with the Singular Value Decomposition to build towards the Principal Component Analysis, which subsequently feeds into Autoencoder which is the epitome of the Encoder-Decoder paradigm and builds on the key insights from the Principal Component Analysis.

 12.1.
 Singular Value Decomposition#